-1. Regarding issues identified at the previous fiscal year's evaluation to further enhance corporate governance, including the internal control system.
+Specifically, we established the Governance Committee as an advisory panel to the Board of Directors in order to further enhance corporate governance, including the internal control system.
 An Outside Director heads the Committee, and it is comprised of a majority of Outside Directors and Outside Audit & Supervisory Board Members.
 In its first fiscal year of operation, the Governance Committee identified governance issues at the Company, investigated matters requiring improvement, and held discussions about these matters.
 As a result, we will work to review coordination and information sharing between meeting bodies and the mechanisms and structures of reporting from meeting bodies to the Board of Directors.
 In doing so, particular attention will be given to clarifying roles and the ideal model for meeting bodies.